 The European Structural Funds are one of the most important sources of European Union funding for economic development, employment and regeneration projects.

-The main Structural Funds for the period 2007 to 2013 are the:
+The main structural funds for the period 2014 to 2020 are the:

 European Regional Development Fund